Skip to main content

 Consider refreshing the data connection’s schema on a schedule.

-• If the semantic model is referencing a column that doesn’t yet exist in the data connection schema, then the import will skip any references column because Hex doesn’t have the correct type information.
+• If the semantic project is referencing a column that doesn’t yet exist in the data connection schema, then the import will skip any references column because Hex doesn’t have the correct type information.
 Add in a column type annotation as a workaround.

 • Column type annotations